codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 %}

-## 3. Connect a Kubernetes cluster
+## Step 3: Connect a Kubernetes cluster

 Connect a destination cluster to the Hosted GitOps Runtime and register it as a managed cluster.
 Deploy applications and configuration to the cluster.
 For managed cluster information and installing Argo Rollouts, see [Add and manage external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/).